Dental Health and Dementia: More than Forgetfulness

-Maggie A. Misch, BS; Maria L. Geisinger, DDS, MS
+Maggie A. Misch-Haring, BS; Maria L. Geisinger, DDS, MS

-This course seeks to discuss the interrelationship between periodontal disease, dental caries, and dementia.
-It will also serve as an aid in the clinical decision-making process and discuss strategies for patients, dental healthcare provide...
+This course seeks to improve the dental care provider’s understanding of the interaction between periodontal disease, dental caries, and dementia.
+It will also serve as an aid in the clinical decision-making process to optimize dental healt...

 (Use this feature to create assignments for your students and staff.)

-This course seeks to discuss the interrelationship between periodontal disease, dental caries, and dementia.
-It will also serve as an aid in the clinical decision-making process and discuss strategies for patients, dental healthcare providers, and caregivers to promote optimal oral health in patients with dementia.
+This course seeks to improve the dental care provider’s understanding of the interaction between periodontal disease, dental caries, and dementia.
+It will also serve as an aid in the clinical decision-making process to optimize dental health for patients with dementia and periodontal disease.

 Date Course Online: